the practical kitchen

 Amazon

-It is super important that your homemade croutons are completely dry inside.
-A shallow baking pan with plenty of space will help these focaccia croutons dry quickly.
-Don't be afraid of giving them an extra 10-15 minutes in the oven if you aren't sure.
+• To keep homemade croutons crispy, it is super important that they are completely dry inside.
+A shallow sheet pan with plenty of space will help these focaccia croutons dry quickly.
+Don't be afraid of giving them extra time in the oven if you aren't sure.
 It's a low temperature, they won't burn!
 Store them in an airtight container with a paper towel to absorb excess moisture so they stay crisp.

-Kind of!
-Technically as soon as any bread is baked and cooled, the staling process has begun.
-What we think of as "stale" bread has a dry, hard, slightly chewy texture to it due the the way the starches in the bread break down as the bread ages.
+• No, croutons are not "just stale bread".
+Though technically as soon as any bread is baked and cooled, the staling process begins, what we think of as "stale" bread has a dry, hard, slightly chewy texture to it due the the way the starches in the bread break down as the bread ages.
 By speeding up the process of drying out the bread we're able to avoid the unpleasant flavors and textures of truly stale bread to end up with tasty, crunchy croutons that are dried throughout.
 Using "stale" focaccia that's a day or two old to make croutons means the bread has already lost some of its natural moisture to evaporation and will cut down the amount of time it needs in the oven to dry out.

-Yep!
-Just let it defrost on the counter.
-Then cube it up and proceed with the recipe as written.
+• Got frozen bread lingering in your freezer?
+Turn it into croutons!
+Let it defrost on the counter first, then cube it up and proceed with the recipe as written.

 a small white bowl with focaccia croutons in it.